GianlucaGuarini/fcf/readme.md

 ```
 </details>

 ## WhileFlow - fcf.while

-`fcf.while` provides an alternative to the native Javascript `while` statement.
+`fcf.while` provides an alternative to the native JavaScript `while` statement.
-It normalizes its behavior in browsers and node using `requestAnimationFrame` or `setImmediate` to run loops
+It normalizes its behavior in browsers and Node.js by using
+`requestAnimationFrame` or `setImmediate` to run loops

 ```js
 fcf